The Link module provides one or several fields for storing links. It supports additional link text titles and display settings.

 - Link to the front page:

-<front>results in a link to the front page of the site, as it is set under 'Site information' or by a contrib module.
+<front>results in a link to the front page of the site, as it is set under 'Site information' or by a contributed module.

 - Anchors and query strings may also be used